PALOS VERDES ESTATES REAL ESTATE

 Palos Verdes Golf Club

-Parks: There are no large park facilites in the City of Palos Verdes Estates, however there are several public bluff top areas preserved for public access with spectacular views, and several small neighborhood parks.
+Parks: There are no large park facilities in the City of Palos Verdes Estates, however there are several public bluff top areas preserved for public access with spectacular views, and several small neighborhood parks.
 There are some small neighborhood parks, including the park at the entrance to Lunada Bay Plaza.
 There are also numerous other large parks in the adjacent cities of Rancho Palos Verdes and Rolling Hills Estates.

 Lunada Bay Park